turtlesec-no/turtlesec-no.github.io/_posts/2020-11-23-insecure-cpp.md

 You'll gain insights into the motivations behind mitigations in platforms, languages, and tools by understanding the vulnerabilities they are trying to protect against.
 You'll get a deeper understanding into why C++ and C are not easy to reason about.
-With our training, you'll learn how to design a more secure product, how establish a robust CI/CD pipeline that improves the security of your codebase and how to find and fix vulnerabilities in your own codebase before others do.
+With our training, you'll learn how to design a more secure product, how to establish a robust CI/CD pipeline that improves the security of your codebase and how to find and fix vulnerabilities in your own codebase before others do.
 And if others find them first, how to understand their vulnerability reports and how to receive and respond to them in a professional manner.

 Throughout the four-day training, you'll dive deep into various topics, including fuzzing, sanitizers, buffer overflows, remote code execution, custom shellcode, reverse engineering,